thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

       "# frozen_string_literal: true\n\n"))
 ```

-And of course, I also need to define a variable with `defvar`:
+And of course, I also defined a variable (setting) with `defvar`:

 ```lisp
 (defvar ruby-code-for-frozen-string-literal t)
 ```

 The `t` (`true`) value means that `frozen_string_literal` will be expanded by default within my snippet.
 How to modify that variable per project?
 Emacs has a feature called [Per-Directory Local Variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html). **It means I can override any `defvar` within the scope of a project**.
 How cool is that?
-So, I opened up my project and fired this command:
+Within my new project I fired this command:

 ```
 M-x add-dir-local-variable